open-traffic-generator/snappi/README.md

 Test scripts written using `snappi` (a python library) can be executed against
 any traffic generator conforming to [Open Traffic Generator API](https://github.com/open-traffic-generator/models/releases).

-The snappi repo is under active development and is subject to updates.
+> The repository is under active development and is subject to updates.
 All efforts will be made to keep the updates backwards compatible.

 ## Install on a client